Leah Flanagan

-Leah Flanagan is an Australian singer-songwriter and arts administrator from Darwin, Northern Territory. based in Sydney.
+Leah Flanagan is an Australian singer-songwriter and arts administrator from Darwin, Northern Territory, now based in Sydney.
 She has released several albums and has toured Australia with her music and as a part of festival ensembles.

 Early life and education

 Flanagan identifies as Indigenous Australian due to her Aboriginal (Alyawarre) heritage.

 She studied classical music at the Elder Conservatorium of Music in Adelaide.

 Music career

 Flanagan has released several albums and has toured Australia with her music and as a part of festival ensembles.
 She has collaborated with Sinéad O'Connor, Meshell Ndegeocello, poet Sam Wagan Watson, The Black Arm Band, Paul Kelly and Ursula Yovich, and recorded a duet with Marlon Williams of Archie Roach’s "I’ve Lied".

 From 2009 to 2011, Flanagan performed in the productions Murundak, Hidden Republic, and Dirtsong with the touring company The Black Arm Band at many major festivals across Australia.
 Her performances in this period included one at the 2010 Vancouver Winter Olympics.

 In 2010 she appeared at the Melbourne International Arts Festival's production Seven Songs To Leave Behind with John Cale, Rickie Lee Jones, Snead O'Connor, Meshell Ndegeocello, and Gurrumul with Black Arm Band members Ursula Yovich, Dan Sultan, and Shellie Morris.

 Flanagan was invited by Deborah Conway to be part of her Song Trails project for the 2009 and 2011 Queensland Music Festivals, which led to her collaborating with Australian artists Peter Farnan (Boom Crash Opera), Robert Forster (The Go-Betweens) and Rebecca Barnard (Rebecca's Empire) to deliver a series of workshops and to perform concerts across regional Queensland.

 Flanagan composed a show entitled Midnight Muses, based on the work of Brisbane poet Samuel Wagan Watson, for the Adelaide Cabaret Festival in 2011.
 It later appeared at the 2013 Sydney Festival.